mocco/django-fabric/docs/notifications.rst

         <http://slack.com/services/new/incoming-webhook>`_.

+.. class:: HipChatNotifyMixin

+    A mixin that notifies a room on `HipChat <http://hipchat.com/>`_.
+Requires to set the attribute ROOM and HIPCHAT_TOKEN.

+    .. attribute:: ROOM

+        The room to post the notification in.

+    .. attribute:: NOTIFY
+        Default: False

+        Whether or not this message should trigger a notification for people in the room (change the tab color, play a sound, etc).

+    .. attribute:: COLOR
+        Default: 'yellow'

+        Background color for message.
+        Valid values: yellow, red, green, purple, gray, random

 Build your own notification mixin
 ---------------------------------
 If we do not support your chat service, bot or whatever you want to notify it should not be